ESP LTD EC 256 Review

 Even though the neck and body on this instrument are sleek and thin, the frets are huge.
 This makes playing with this electric guitar much easier.

 If you are into glossy and shiny guitars rather than matte ones then this shall prove to be your cup of tea.
-The gold hardware, smooth black finish of the guitar body, and the jatoba fretboard highlight the beauty of this guitar.
+The gold hardware, the smooth black finish of the guitar body, and the jatoba fretboard highlight the beauty of this guitar.

-There is a beautiful decorative headstock and you get a thin U neck with this guitar.
+There is a beautiful decorative headstock and you get a thin U-neck with this guitar.
 Because of this feature, customization is really easy and the players can choose the thickness of their preference.

 It has a nut with 1.65-inch width and a plastic truss rod cover on the headstock.
 Thick necks are sturdier and are also less prone to warping over a period of time (because of fluctuations in temperatures).
 However, it might not be that much comfortable for people with smaller hands.
 Therefore, anyone can modify it as per their comfort and choice.

 As the neck is made from mahogany, it is flexible, buoyant, and durable.
 This wood also helps to bring out that desired warm tones and resonance.
-The neck isn’t attached to the body with the bolt but instead is glued and therefore, the player can feel the string to body vibrations and resonance much better.
+The neck isn’t attached to the body with the bolt but instead is glued and therefore, the player can feel the string-to-body vibrations and resonance much better.

-Not using the bolt-on type of neck for attachment to the body also adds that durability to this guitar.
+Not using the bolt-on type of neck for attachment to the body also adds durability to this guitar.